rayjon/nomo50/README.md

 - **1838**

   The first U.S. police department is founded in Boston.
 The primary targets of policing are European immigrants and African Americans both free and enslaved.

+- **1857**

+  Baltimore, MD police are [issued Colt Caplock .31 Cal. revolvers](https://baltimorepolicemuseum.com/en/k2/weapons.html) becoming the first the department in the nation to carry handguns.

 - **1860**

   The Ku Klux Klan, a white supremacist terrorist organization notorious for assault and lynchings upon people of color begins to take form.